sighpcedu/sighpcedu.github.io/content/committees/workshop/index.md

 * Maintain a process for conference workshop proposals, call for papers, review of the submissions, and workshop implementation.
 * Sponsor and co-sponsor workshops at the major HPC and computational science conferences world wide.
 * Manage workshop implementation and possible publications of workshop content.

+## Contacts

+We welcome your participation in the education-content committee.
+You can join the committee or just volunteer to undertake a part of the on-going projects.

+### Committee Chairs

+Nia Alexandrov[at]gmail.com
+Nitin Sukhija nitin.sukhija[at]sru.edu

+## Volunteer Opportunities

+1. Serve as a reviewer for upcoming workshops
+2. Participate in workshop planning